-Our Resources for Life After Cancer program provides a full range of educational support services, including individual and family counseling, lectures and support groups, and practical guidance on employment and insurance issues, among other services.
+Plus, our Resources for Life After Cancer program offers individual and family counseling, lectures, support groups, and practical guidance on employment and insurance issues, among other services.
 Visit the Adult Survivorship Program to learn more.